 The liver metabolizes alcohol at approximately the same rate for everybody, regardless of sex, weight, race, or age.
 However, rates of metabolism can be significantly slower for someone suffering from liver disease or some other serious liver condition.
 On average the liver processes .015 of blood alcohol concentration (BAC) per hour.
 Therefore .015 of the alcohol in your body is being metabolized and disappearing from your body for every hour that you are not drinking.
 So someone who has a high BAC of 0.15, almost twice the legal limit in the U.S., will have no measurable alcohol in their blood after ten hours.
 This result is obtained because .15 divided by .015 = 10.
 And a person with a BAC of 0.08, which is the legal limit in most of the U. S., would take approximately 5.3 hours for all the alcohol to be eliminated from their body.

 Signs of Alcohol Dependence

-Once a person has progressed past a certain point they may develop an alcohol dependence or addiction.
+Once a person has progressed past a certain point they may develop alcohol dependence or addiction.
 Common behavioral indicators of alcohol dependence are measurably identifiable.
-As alcohol progressively becomes a priority for those impacted with alcoholism, it is common for abusers to make attempts to hide the frequency of drinking, unforeseen consequences, and the general negative effect that alcohol has on their life.
+Alcohol progressively becomes a priority for those impacted with alcoholism.
+It is common for abusers to make attempts to hide the frequency of drinking, unforeseen consequences, and the general negative effect that alcohol has on their life.
 Those affected often become involved in precarious circumstances, experience memory lapses, feel guilty and embarrassed about their behavior, spend a lot of time recovering from their drinking, make failed plans to stop drinking, and they commonly have legal problems.

 What Is Alcohol Withdrawal?